Region-of-Interest Based Neural Video Compression: Introduction

 \section{Introduction}

-The most common approach in neural lossy video compression is to train a VAE-like network to minimize the expected rate-distortion (R-D) objective $D + \beta R$.
-Although this approach has proven to be very successful~\cite{habibian2019video, minnen2018joint, ssf, elfvc, lin2020mlvc}, a model trained to minimize expected R-D uniformly over all pixels may allocate too few bits to salient regions of a specific video.
+The most common approach in neural lossy video compression is to rely on variational autoencoders to minimize the expected rate-distortion (R-D) objective, $D + \beta R$~\cite{habibian2019video, minnen2018joint, ssf, elfvc, lin2020mlvc}.
+Although this approach has proven to be successful, a model trained to minimize the expected rate-distortion tradeoff uniformly over all pixels may allocate too few bits to salient regions of a specific video.
 This clashes with the model of the human visual system, which is space-variant and has the highest spatial resolution at the the foveation point~\cite{wandell1995foundations,itti2004automatic}.
-Exploiting this phenomenon by encoding regions-of-interest (ROI), e.g., based on saliency, objects-of-interest, or visual foveation, with higher fidelity can significantly contribute to the subjective quality under a low bitrate regime.
+Exploiting this phenomenon, \eg by encoding Regions-Of-Interest (ROIs) with higher fidelity, can significantly contribute to the subjective quality under a low bitrate regime.
+The key idea of traditional \emph{ROI-based codecs}~\cite{sikora1995shape, li2000shape, chen2006dynamic, han2008object, li2018learning, cai2020endtoend, xia2020object} is to allocate different bitrate budgets for objects or regions of interest, and therefore to allow for non-uniform reconstruction qualities.
+For instance, traditional codecs like JPEG2000~\cite{skodras2001jpeg} and MPEG-4~\cite{vetro1999mpeg4} were used as basis to build object-based coding methods~\cite{han2008object, chen2006dynamic}.
+However, these ideas lacked widespread adoption due to their complexity and to their block-based nature, limiting their capability to deal with arbitrary ROI shapes.